HomeSmall BusinessIs That Directory a Link Farm?

 Success Story: A mid-sized e-commerce retailer focused on sustainable products saw a 32% increase in organic traffic after implementing a selective directory strategy.
 They identified 12 high-quality directories, including the Jasmine Web Directory, that specialised in eco-friendly businesses.
 Rather than mass submissions, they created unique, valuable listings for each directory, resulting in improved rankings for their target keywords and a 28% increase in non-branded search traffic over six months.

-Implement this framework to strategically select directories worth your time and investment:
+Use this framework to pick directories worth your time and money:

 1. Domain Authority Threshold: Set a minimum DA/DR score requirement (typically 30+)